libscran/clrm1/README.md

 and [**muon**](https://github.com/scverse/muon/blob/94917d23291f329a19b3c282276c960d414319ad/muon/_prot/preproc.py#L229).
 However, attentive readers will notice that the addition of a pseudo-count means that $f()$ is not the inverse of $g()$.
 Perhaps we should consider defining $`f(z_i) = \exp(z_i) - 1`$ for the sake of symmetry.
-The size factor would then be $`\sqrt[n]{\prod_t (y_{it} + 1)} - 1`$, which we call the "CLRm1" size factor.
+Our modified size factor would then be defined as $`\sqrt[n]{\prod_t (y_{it} + 1)} - 1`$, which we call the "CLRm1" size factor.

-Despite its rather _ad hoc_ derivation, the CLRm1 approach works quite well.
+Despite its rather _ad hoc_ derivation, the CLRm1 approach works surprisingly well.
 In a simulation with all-background counts, the CLRm1 size factors accurately reflect the true biases, with deviation comparable to the optimal estimate (i.e., the sum of Poisson-distributed counts).

 ![No background](simulations/results/bg_only.png)

-Let's randomly choose a single tag for each cell and increase its abundance by 100-fold, to introduce some composition biases.
+Let's randomly choose a single tag for each cell and increase its abundance 100-fold to introduce some composition biases.
 CLRm1's performance advantage over the standard approach is still present:

 ![Single tag](simulations/results/one_tag.png)

-We add even more composition biases by randomly choosing 0, 1 or 2 tags for each cell and increasing their abundance by 100-fold.
+We add even more composition biases by randomly choosing 0, 1 or 2 tags for each cell and increasing their abundance 100-fold.
-We continue to observe a performance improvement for CLRm1, albeit reduced:
+We continue to see an improvement for CLRm1 over the standard method, albeit reduced:

 ![Multiple tags](simulations/results/multi2_tag.png)

 ## Rationalizing the performance

-Considering two cells $k$ and $k'$ that only differ in their counts by some scaling factor $a$.
+Let us consider two cells $k$ and $k'$ that only differ in their counts by some scaling factor $a$.
 The ideal normalization method would produce a size factor for $k'$ that is $a$-fold larger than that of $k$, thus eliminating the scaling difference between the two cells.